gdalcubes/docs/README.md

-# Website and Documentation for gdalcubes

-This respository contains the general documentation of gdalcubes, published at https://gdalcubes.github.io/docs, based on [Sphinx](https://www.sphinx-doc.org).
+This repository has been archived in favor of the new website at https://github.com/gdalcubes/gdalcubes.github.io (see https://gdalcubes.github.io)